What is diabetes secondary to pancreatic diseases?

 How does pancreatic diabetes differ from type 1 or 2?

-What tests confirm pancreatic origin?
+What tests confirm a pancreatic origin?

 References